Bertrand256/dash-masternode-tool/doc/config-connection-direct.md

  * Click the `Toools->Wallet Repair` menu item.
  * In the _Tools_ dialog that will open click the `Rebuild index` button.
  ![1](img/dashqt-rebuild-index.png)
+ * Wait until the operation is completed which can take several hours.

 ### 3. Configure connection in DMT
  * In the main application window click the `Configure` button.